AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/general/functions-in-the-editor/edit-an-emails-html.md

    >
    >Change whatever you want.
 You can replace the entire HTML or make minor adjustments.

-1. Click the **Code Actions** drop-down to download the code as an .html file, inline your CSS, or validate the HTML.
+1. Click the **[!UICONTROL Code Actions]** drop-down to download the code as an .html file, inline your CSS, or validate the HTML.

    ![](assets/four-2.png)